gpt-engineer-org/gpt-engineer/README.md

 **Results**:
 - Check the generated files in my-new-project/workspace_clarified

+### Limitations
+The main parts to be addressed next is that – on the first attempt – the generated implementation might not contain all necessary functionality that was specified in the prompt.

+Implementing additional chain of thought, or "[Reflexion](https://github.com/noahshinn024/reflexion)", prompting should be able to make it more reliable.

+Contributors welcome!

+If you are unsure what to try, check out the ideas listed in the Projects part of the github repo.

 ## Features
 You can specify the "identity" of the AI agent by editing the files in the `identity` folder.